-Of the 70 SHLAA sites recommended as being potentially unsuitable for development, 58 have an indicative residential use, six an indicative mixed use and six an indicative employment use.
-25 sites have more than 10% of their site area within the functional floodplain.
-Ten of these 25 sites, namely sites 131, 769, 921, 911, 923, 1781, 1855, 1976, 2020, 2072, are extremely unlikely to be suitable for allocation due to the considerably large areas located within the functional floodplain (over 50%).
+Of the 54 SHLAA sites recommended as being potentially unsuitable for development, 52 have an indicative residential use and two an indicative employment use.
+19 sites have more than 10% of their site area within the functional floodplain.
+Six of these 19 sites, namely sites 0131, 0921, 0922, 0923, 1855, and 1976, are extremely unlikely to be suitable for allocation due to the considerably large areas located within the functional floodplain (over 50%).
 Any area within the functional floodplain must either be removed from the site boundary (i.e. redrawn boundaries) or the risk area incorporated into the site design as open space / amenity areas free from development for the development's lifetime.
 For the smaller sites, particularly those with an indicative residential use, this approach is unlikely to be achievable compared to larger sites where there may be enough space to limit the impact on housing yields or employment units.
 Each site will require more detailed assessment to gauge the viability of development going forwards.

-Of the 45 sites recommended as potentially unsuitable (if development cannot be directed away from flood risk areas, the site will be unsuitable for development) based on significant surface water risk (listed in Appendix D), 42 have an indicative residential use, two an indicative mixed use (and therefore each is classified as more vulnerable), and one is a less vulnerable indicative employment site.
-Indicative residential site 277 is at particularly significant risk from surface water with over 48% of its area within the 1 in 30 AEP event outline and 64% within the 1 in 100 AEP event outline.
-At 0.18 ha in size, this site may struggle to accommodate surface water on site.
-Similarly, indicative residential site 2004 is small in size at 0.3 ha with 42% of its area within the 1 in 30 AEP event and 73% within the 1 in 100 AEP event.
-Other sites with limited potential for development include indicative residential sites 775, 0642, 1771, 1816, 1890, and 2034 which are small sites of between 0.07 ha and 0.44 ha with 22% and 27% of their site areas within the 1 in 30 AEP event outline respectively.
+All 39 sites recommended as potentially unsuitable (if development cannot be directed away from flood risk areas, the site will be unsuitable for development) based on significant surface water risk (listed in Appendix D), have an indicative residential use and therefore each is classified as more vulnerable.
+Four of these sites are recommended as unsuitable based on both fluvial / tidal and surface water risk (Sites 0639, 1979, 3004 and 4087).
+Indicative residential site 0639 is at particularly significant risk from surface water with over 36% of its area within the 1 in 30 AEP event outline and 94% within the 1 in 100 AEP event outline.
+At 0.14 ha in size, this site may struggle to accommodate surface water on site.
+Similarly, indicative residential site 1816 is small in size at 0.44 ha with 23% of its area within the 1 in 30 AEP event and 50% within the 1 in 100 AEP event.